 The use of mobile technologies brings both real benefits and challenges for the whole school community – including teachers - and the only effective way for a school to implement these successfully is to involve the whole school community from the outset.
 Before the school embarks on this path, the risks and benefits must be clearly identified and shared with all stakeholders.

-A range of mobile technology implementations is possible.
-School should consider the following statements and remove those that do not apply to their planned implementation approach.

 The school Acceptable Use Agreements for staff, pupils/students and parents/carers will give consideration to the use of mobile technologies

-The school allows: (the school should complete the table below to indicate which devices are allowed and define their access to school systems)
+The school allows: